b-brebion/revert-gait-app/README.md

 When your json file has been stored, you can find it in the application's directory.

 ### <a name="recordVideo">How to record a video</a>

+This place will be remplaced by a video That show you how to record a video of a person